patrickbdevaney/swarms-terraform/environments/swarms-aws-agent-api/dev/us-east-1/components/Readme.md

 4. create application load balancer
 5. create dns_entry
 6. packer ami for ubuntu python uvicorn fastapi nginx systemd server with custom git modules
+7. oidc connect from github to aws

 # todo

+0. create role for developers to run ssm job to deploy new service.
+1. call from github action.
+2. have least privlege
+3. allow for calling ssm with information about context
+4. route to server
+5. retrieve logs
+6. provision other services to be used by the agents

 0. run_only to only run the server without installing everything
 1.  alb sticky sessions :send users back to server via sticky sessions or some id.